davewar/github-testing/README.md

 `` git checkout -b beta \*\* This commands CREATE BRANCH named 'beta and also switches to that branch

+`` if your on branch beta - you can compare beta to say the main branch git diff main

 ``

 After creating the branches - add the branch to the github website by